Measure Angle on Diagram Online

 5. Add a note if the measurement belongs to a geometry diagram, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.

-measure angle on diagram setup details that matter
+visual measurement setup details that matter

 • Use the diagram's actual vertex, not the nearest label or arrowhead.